Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Introduction

 Enter LLMs.
-The advent of LLMs has produced considerable excitement in the legal field, and textual interpretation is no exception. \citet{hoffman_generative_interpretation_2024} opined that LLMs are good resources for ascertaining ordinary meaning.
+The advent of LLMs has produced considerable excitement in the legal field including for legal text interpretation. \citet{hoffman_generative_interpretation_2024} opined that LLMs are valuable resources for ascertaining the ordinary meaning of legal text.
 Federal judicial opinions \citep{snellvsunited,unitedstatesvsdeleon} have included `direct queries' to LLMs on the ordinary meaning of `landscaping' and `physically restrained'\footnote{In \textit{Snell} and \textit{Deleon}, Judge Kevin Newsom posed the two following direct queries, respectively: ``\textit{What is the ordinary meaning of landscaping?}''\ and ``\textit{What is the ordinary meaning of physically restrained?}''.
-See \citet{waldon_llms} for a detailed discussion of the direct query method.} on the grounds that these models supposedly capture and reflect patterns of ordinary language use.
+See \citet{waldon_llms} for a detailed discussion of the direct query method.} on the grounds that these models supposedly capture and can articulate patterns of ordinary language use.

-These developments have been met with critical scholarship assessing the benefits, risks, and impact of these technologies from the standpoint of both legal theory and practice. \citet{waldon_llms} and \citet{choiOfftheShelfLargeLanguage2025} demonstrated that LLMs’ interpretive judgments are highly sensitive to how queries about the meaning are phrased and suggest that LLMs are not reliable tools for legal interpretation; however, the studies were limited in scope, testing only a few models and interpretive questions~\footnote{\Citet{waldon_llms} utilized two scenarios, and \citet{choiOfftheShelfLargeLanguage2025} utilized five.}.
+These developments have been accompanied by a growing body of academic scholarship assessing the benefits, risks, and impact of these technologies from the standpoint of both legal theory and practice.
+The valence of this work ranges from critical to optimistic.
+The critical end of the spectrum includes recent evidence that LLMs’ interpretive judgments are highly sensitive to how queries about the meaning are phrased, suggesting that LLMs are not reliable tools for legal interpretation \cite{waldon_llms, choiOfftheShelfLargeLanguage2025}.
+Recent scholarship on the optimistic end of the spectrum suggests, by contrast, that LLMs provide a consistent and accurate window into `ordinary' speakers' linguistic intuitions \cite{hoffman_generative_interpretation_2024, martinezComputationalCanons2025}.

-In this work, we investigate the stability of LLM-based legal interpretation methods, with a focus on LLMs' ability to reflect `ordinary meaning' as understood by human native speakers.
-In light of recent research~(\cref{sec:background}), our hypotheses are as follows: